rolczynski/Explainable-Sentiment-Analysis/article/article.md

 ----- pattern complexity ----->
 ```

-The key idea is to frame the problem of explaining a model decision as an independent task wherein
+The key concept is to frame the problem of explaining a model decision as an independent task wherein
 an aux. model, the `pattern recognizer`, predicts patterns given model inputs, outputs, and internal states.
-This is a flexible definition, so we will be able to test various recognizers in a longer perspective.
+This is a flexible definition, so we will be able to test various recognizers in the longer perspective.
 We can try to build model-agnostic pattern recognizer (independent with respect to the model architecture or parameters).
 We can customize inputs, for instance, take into account internal states or not,
 analyze a model holistically or derive conclusions from only a specific component.
 Finally, we can customize outputs, defining sufficient pattern complexity.
-Note that it is a challenge to design training and evaluation, because the true patterns are unknown.
+Note that it would be a challenge to design training and evaluation, because the true patterns are unknown.
 As a result, extracting complex patterns correctly is extremely hard.
-Nonetheless, there are a few successful ways to train a pattern recognizer that can reveal latent rationales.
+Nonetheless, there are a few successful methods to train a pattern recognizer that can reveal latent rationales.
 This is the case in which a pattern recognizer tries to mask-out as many input tokens as possible,
 constrained to keeping an original prediction (e.g. the `DiffMask` method [here], and perturbation-based methods [here]).